What is the First Five Pages Workshop?

 She’s also the author of MARKED BEAUTY (Ellysian Press, 2017), a contemporary-fantasy romance for young adults – also an award-winning novel.
 She lives in the land of lobsters and snowy winters with her husband, four children, a spunky German Shepherd, and three kitties.

 Photo by Katelynn JF Larsen

 Jessica Lewis is a Black author and receptionist.
 She has a degree in English Literature and Animal Science (the veterinarian plan did not work out).
 She lives with her way-funnier-than-her grandmother in Alabama.
 Her YA debut novel is BAD WITCH BURNING, but she also writes under the pen name Jazz Taylor for younger audiences.
-Her MG, MEOW OR NEVER, is coming out on January 5, 2021.
+Her MG, MEOW OR NEVER, is out now.

 Amren Ortega writes YA contemporary and fantasy fiction about people making terrible decisions – they can never let their characters be happy for long.
 At present, they are on submission with their first novel, GIRLS BREAK THINGS.
 Amren is a team member of the writing blog Operation Awesome, where they founded the First Page Impressions feedback event and where they currently host Query Friday.
 When they’re not writing, Amren enjoys being an evil dungeon master, cuddling with their shadow goblin (otherwise known as a black cat named Toothless), and brewing hard cider.
 In other words, Amren is a witch.

 Shannon M. Parker